About

 5. Ukraine: Economic Appraisal at Public Investment Management

-EIB Advisory through its JASPERS initiative, in collaboration with the Ministry of Finance (Directorate General for European Funds), organized a webinar on the practical application of the European Commission's Technical Guidance on Climate Proofing in building projects over €10 million for beneficiaries of EU funds in Spain on September 18, 2025.
+EIB Advisory through its JASPERS mandate, in collaboration with the Spanish Ministry of Finance (Directorate General for European Funds), organized a webinar on the practical application of the European Commission's Technical Guidance on Climate Proofing in water, wastewater and flood protection projects over €10 million for beneficiaries of EU funds in Spain on November 11, 2025.
+Climate proofing seeks to ensure that infrastructure is resilient to the potential impacts of climate change while ensuring that GHG emissions from projects are consistent with the EU and Spanish decarbonization objectives.
+This webinar provided an overview of the EC climate proofing methodology, its implementation in s projects in Spain, providing practical insights and examples.

-Practical application of the European Commission's technical guidance on climate proofing
+Practical application of the European Commission's technical guidance on climate proofing to urban development projects

 Questions?